NethServer/ns8-docs/webtop.rst

 Shared resources are displayed with the owner's name and category.
 The number in square brackets is the internal id.
 Private events are not synchronized.

-Mobile devices based on Apple iOS fully support folders / categories for calendar, contacts and activities (called reminders), including original colors.
+Mobile devices based on Apple iOS fully support folders/categories for calendars, contacts and activities (called reminders), including original colors.

 Mobile devices based on Android support only calendars and contacts, activities are not supported.
 Using the Google Calendar application all items will have the same color.